RebelToolbox/RebelDocumentation/development/compiling/cross-compiling_for_ios_on_linux.rst

-The procedure for this is somewhat complex and requires a lot of steps, but once you have the environment properly configured it will be easy to compile Godot for iOS anytime you want.
+The procedure for this is somewhat complex and requires a lot of steps, but once you have the environment properly configured it will be easy to compile Rebel Engine for iOS anytime you want.

 Disclaimer
 ----------